 - Celebrate even the most minor victories!

-Is It Possible to Potty Train in 3 Days?
+Is It Possible to Potty Train a Boy or Girl in 3 Days?

 If your 3-year-old is refusing to train that quickly, then take a step back.
 Either try a different approach or choose another time to make it happen.

 Toilet Training Problems 101

 You will undoubtedly run into some problems along the way, such as reversion, holding it, and constipation.
 All serious problems except for reversion, in my opinion.

 The latter two issues are big deals and can negatively impact a child’s body and mind.
 If you want to read the journey of one of my sons’ check it out in this post: Why You Should Act Fast If Your Kid Won’t Poop.